Steven-Rooney/Steven-Rooney/README.md

 ### Hi there 👋

+My name is Steve and I am an aspiring Software engineer and have recently completed my masters in Computer Science focusing around Machine learning and data processing.

 <!--
 **Steven-Rooney/Steven-Rooney** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.